-The Butterfly Market Strategy has been tested across different asset classes (currencies, commodities, stocks and cryptocurrencies).
+The Butterfly Market Strategy has been tested across different asset classes (currencies, commodities, stocks, and cryptocurrencies).
 We recommend that you take the time and backtest the harmonic butterfly pattern trading strategy.
 Before you attempt to use this advanced pattern in your trading strategy, follow these steps:

 Step #1 How to Draw Butterfly Pattern

-To learn how to draw butterfly chart pattern simply follow step by step guide.
+To learn how to draw a butterfly chart pattern simply follow step by step guide.
 Please see the below figure for a better understanding of the process: